 The primary goal of product marketing is to create new products or features for existing products.
 This includes finding ways to increase revenue, reduce costs, and increase customer satisfaction.
 PMMs work closely with sales, marketing, and customer success teams to ensure the company’s products meet customers' needs.

 We also asked how often PMMs collaborate with different departments.
-The vast majority said Product at 89%, with Marketing coming close at 85%.
-Around 77% said they worked closely with Sales, and Customer Success ranked fourth highest at 44%.
+Unsurprisingly, 9 in 10 product marketers work closely with Product, and a similar number maintain close ties with Marketing.
 These results only further enforce this idea that internal collaboration is an intrinsic part of the product marketing process.

 When asked where product marketing sits within her organization’s structure, Courtney Bain, Senior Product Marketing Manager at Cashrewards, explained:

 “I’m in an org with both B2B and B2C.
 I’m currently the Head of B2C Marketing as that's the higher priority audience for us, but I’m already in discussions with my manager and GM of Product where I best sit longer term.
 I'm their first PMM hire.”

 Courtney’s experience shows that businesses are still only now hiring product marketers into their companies.
 And yet, our CEO and Founder Richard King says: